 Outlander fans are really great fans.
 They’re not out to exploit the franchise.
 They just want to express their love of it and celebrate how Gabaldon’s work has enriched their lives.
 This is a show that has found great success, and as a result of that of course there are people who will try to profit off of it.
 We just hope that in the process of that success, Sony, Starz, and everyone else involved don’t forget the people who brought them there in the first place.
 Their own lack of communication turned what could have been a peaceful situation into a social-media quagmire.

 Hopefully, all of this is resolved soon so that we can get back to what should matter — enjoying the show itself.

 New episodes of Outlander air on Starz Sunday nights, and if you head over here you can see a new sneak peek right away for the installment airing this weekend.

 Meanwhile, like CarterMatt on Facebook to retrieve more information on Outlander and some other shows we cover.
 (Photo: Starz.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!